 What makes a good cooking and baking pumpkin?

 Those big pumpkins you see at the pumpkin patch for carving into jack-o'-lanterns look appealing, but they're the worst for cooking and baking.
 While yes, they are edible and you can cook with them, they're very stringy, bland, and watery.

-The best ones for baking and cooking with are sweet, flavorful, and have smooth-textured flesh.
-In fact, pumpkin puree manufacturer Libby's breeds their own Select Dickinson pumpkins for their extremely smooth texture.
+The best pumpkins for baking and cooking with are sweet, flavorful, and have smooth-textured flesh.
+In fact, pumpkin purée manufacturer Libby's breeds their own Select Dickinson pumpkins for their extremely smooth texture.

 Which pumpkins do I choose?